What is Talcum Powder?

 Attorney Group reviewed by:"These guys are a pleasure to work with -- very strategic and very responsive, which makes for a great business partner!
 I can tell that they are passionate about making sure all clients get the attention and expertise they deserve."Rating: 5 ★★★★★

-Plaintiffs in ovarian cancer lawsuits claim that studies have suggested a relationship between talc and ovarian cancer dating back to as early as 1971.
-Despite additional claims that Johnson & Johnson was put on notice of a “conclusive” link between talc and ovarian cancer in a letter sent from the Cancer Prevention Coalition to the then-CEO of the company.
-Johnson & Johnson, as well as other defendants and their subsidiaries, maintain that talcum powder is safe for consumer use.
+According to court documents, some studies have suggested a relationship between talc and ovarian cancer dating back to as early as 1971.
+Despite additional claims that Johnson & Johnson was put on notice of a “conclusive” link between talc and ovarian cancer in a letter sent from the Cancer Prevention Coalition to their former CEO, the company still maintains that their products are safe for consumer use.

 Has There Been a Talcum Powder Recall?